20th September 2023: Added new Wilds of Eldraine MTGA rewards.

 Magic: The Gathering Arena has an economy that is, frankly, not very kind to the player.
 Luckily, there are some MTG Arena codes available to help newer players try and find their feet.
 With so many cards available, and so few resources in-game to earn them without paying real-world money, you'll want to make sure you're entering the best codes for MTG Arena as soon as you start playing the game to really help build your collection a little bit.

-We've put together this guide on everything you need to know about MTG Arena codes - from how to redeem MTG Arena codes to where to find MTG Arena codes, and what they get you.
+We've put together this guide on everything you need to know about MTGA codes - from how to redeem MTG Arena codes to where to find them and what they get you.

 MTG Arena codes